ceffectz/tomermedia/README.md

 Changelog
 ==========

+**Version 3**

+- Bug Fixing: Cording the Contact Us form in php and activate the send-mailer recipient send to email address.
+- Bug Fixing: Contact Us Thanks you message.
+- Youtube Video Issue fixing
+- Set the Captcha to the contact us form.

 **Version 2**

 - Adding Anchor link to focus the form field when user clicks Get Stated now button.